 Set up for winter duties.
 Di2 is up to the challenge!

 I’ve hardly even had to adjust the mechs.
-I don’t think I’ve EVER touched the front derailleur and only micro-adjusted (using the shifters in adjust mode) the rear one two or three times.
-It.
-Just.
-Works.
+I don’t think I’ve EVER touched the front derailleur and only micro-adjusted (using the shifters in adjust mode) the rear two or three times.

 I’ve even given it an absolute flogging on the turbo trainer!

 Most importantly, the battery life is still strong.
 I’ve been running the original internal seat post battery since I bought the bike in 2015 and it’s still holding charge.
-I keep an eye on the level using the LEDs on the junction box and charge it up once it hits red.
+I easily get over 2000km (1300+ miles) out of a single charge and I don’t even run it that close to fully flat.
+I keep an eye on the charge using the LEDs on the junction box and charge it up once it hits red.
 Never once have I run out of juice on a ride – or even come close!

 If you’re thinking about getting a new bike this year and have the cash to spare, I’d highly recommend getting one with Shimano Di2.
 At least take one for a test ride.
 Several generations down the track the technology is more reliable than ever and while it won’t make you any faster, it’s a luxurious touch that will keep you shifting perfectly for years to come.